ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

 b.
 It must override at least methods `ScAddr GetAction() const` and `ScResult DoProgram(ScActionEvent const & event, ScAction & action)`.

 c.
-Overriden methods must be public.
+Override methods must be public.
 Otherwise, you won't be able to build your code because the sc-machine won't be able to call methods on your agent class.

 d.
 You can implement other methods in agent's class.